Todoloo-WoW/Todoloo/README.md

 * `Shift` + `Left-Click` on tasks in the task tracker to toggle completion
 * Toggle between floating task tracker and task trakcer attached to the objective tracker
 * Click and drag the floating task tracker around, to place the it as you see fit
+* Toggle whether the floating task tracker should automatically hide in combat and show out of combat
 * Toggle whether you want to see completed tasks and/or completed groups, in Todoloo settings (_`Right-Click` on the minimap icon, or via the options_)

 ### Task Manager